Pregnancy SmartSiteTM

 Possible Complications

 Children with conduct disorder may go on to develop personality disorders as adults, particularly antisocial personality disorder.
-As their behaviors worsen, these individuals may also develop problems with drug abuse and the law.
+As their behaviors worsen, these individuals may also develop problems with drug use and the law.

 Depression and bipolar disorder may develop in the teen years and early adulthood.
 Suicide and violence toward others are also possible complications.